-International Journal of Information Engineering and Electronic Business(IJIEEB) is committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice.
-Authors who submit papers to IJIEEB attest that their work is original and unpublished, and is not under consideration for publication elsewhere.
+MECS is committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice.
+Authors who submit papers to all MECS Journals attest that their work is original and unpublished and is not under consideration for publication elsewhere.
 In addition, authors confirm that their paper is their own; that it has not been copied or plagiarized, in whole or in part, from other works; and that they have disclosed actual or potential conflicts of interest with their work or partial benefits associated with it.

 DUTIES OF EDITORS

-The Editor in Chief of IJIEEB is responsible for deciding which of the articles submitted to the journal should be published.
-The Editor in Chief may be guided by the policies of the journal's editorial board and subjected to such legal requirements regarding libel, copyright infringement and plagiarism.
-The Editor in Chief may confer with other editors or reviewers in making this decision.
+The editor-in-chief is responsible for deciding which of the articles submitted to the journal should be published.
+The editor-in-chief may be guided by the policies of the journal's editorial board and subjected to legal requirements regarding libel, copyright infringement, and plagiarism.
+The editor-in-chief may confer with other associate editors or reviewers in making this decision.

-The Editor in Chief must ensure that each manuscript is initially evaluated by the editor/co-editor, who may make use of appropriate software to examine the originality of the contents of the manuscript and after passing this test, manuscript is forwarded to two referees for blind peer review, and each of whom will make a recommendation to publish the manuscript in its present form or to modify or to reject the same.
-The review period will be from two weeks to one month (Maximum two months in extra ordinary circumstances).
+The editor-in-chief must ensure that each manuscript is initially evaluated by the editorial assistant, who uses appropriate and professional software to examine the originality of the contents of the manuscript.
+Only the manuscripts that pass the test will be forwarded by the editor-in-chief to the associate editor according to the research direction.
+The associate editor assists at least two reviewers in their specific areas of the manuscript in blind peer review, each of whom will make recommendations to the editor-in-chief on whether to publish the manuscript in its present form or to modify or reject the same.
+The review period will be from two weeks to three month (five months maximum in exceptional circumstances).

 DUTIES OF REVIEWERS

-In case, any reviewer feels that it is not possible for him/her to complete review of manuscript within stipulated time then the same must be communicated to the editor, so that the same could be sent to any other reviewer.
+In case, any reviewer feels that it is not possible for him/her to complete the review of the manuscript within the stipulated time then the same must be communicated to the associate editor so that the manuscript could be sent to any other reviewer.